haiku/haiku-toolchains-ubuntu/README.md

 A script, `fetch.sh`, is included in this repo.
 This script will fetch the latest release of either the host tools or the build tools.

+Note that `jq` has to be installed in order for this script to work.

 To fetch the host tools:

 ```sh